Ah, sweet young blood, that makes the heart

 He has the Fleece of Gold!

-We are busy working to bring W. H. Davies's "An Early Love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "An Early Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "An Early Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.